sbcinnovation/squoosh-cli/README.md

 ![squoosh example](docs/assets/demo.png)

 Squoosh CLI is an image compression tool that reduces image sizes through numerous formats for the commandline.
+It supports outputting converted images in their original directories with the `--in-place` option, preserving directory structure while keeping original files intact.

 Based off Google's deprecated/removed CLI features from their [Squoosh](https://github.com/GoogleChromeLabs/squoosh) project and `frostoven`'s great work on the CLI (this fork).